 The UF College of Medicine, the largest college within our academic health center, opened in 1956, driven by a three-part mission to increase Florida’s supply of highly qualified physicians, provide advanced health care services to the residents of Florida and foster discovery in health research that would impact our nation and world.
 Each year, the College of Medicine welcomes more than 300 new physicians from across the country who come to complete their training at UF Health hospitals in Gainesville and Jacksonville.

 The UF College of Medicine in Gainesville, which comprises 28 research-oriented and clinical science departments and the School of Physician Assistant Studies, is staffed by more than 1,400 faculty members.
-The UF College of Medicine has graduated more than 5,700 physicians and offers graduate degrees in a number of other programs, including biomedical engineering, biomedical sciences and physician assistant studies.
+The UF College of Medicine has graduated more than 5,700 physicians and offers graduate degrees in a number of other programs, including MD-PhD training, biomedical sciences and physician assistant studies.

 Over the last 60 years, the college has trained nearly 8,700 physicians through its residency programs, and currently there are 893 residents and fellows training within the UF College of Medicine.
 Patient care services are provided through the UF Health Physicians faculty practice, UF Health Shands and the Malcom Randall Veterans Affairs Medical Center, as well as at several community health care sites and other affiliated hospitals in Florida.
 College faculty are national leaders in fundamental, translational and clinical research and are involved in collaborative work in several research institutions and centers within the university.